Charm of the Cliffs: Puffins in their Natural Habitat

 Where to find Puffins in Iceland

-Now let’s talk about the top places in Iceland where you can spot these precious birds.
+Now, let’s talk about the top places in Iceland where you can spot these precious birds.

-Látrabjarg cliffs.
+Látrabjarg cliffs

 The cliffs are a bird lover’s paradise, attracting more than a million birds.
 Among them is the puffin.
 Other birds that gather here are the razorbill, guillemots, kittiwakes, and fulmar.
 The area is so popular because of how close the puffins get to people.
 They are not afraid of humans and are known to even like us.
 This means you can get that bucket list up close and the personal photograph you always wanted.
-Do not get too close though and respect their boundaries, since they are technically still wild birds.
+Do not get too close, though, and respect their boundaries since they are technically still wild birds.

 If a puffin comes up to you, be sure not to touch them.
 To protect their feathers, they have oil glands at the root of their tail.
-If you touch them they could lose this oil which would mean their feathers could fall out.
+If you touch them, they could lose this oil, which would mean their feathers could fall out.

 Westman Islands

 Vestmannaeyjar, also known as the Westman Islands, is a hot spot for Puffins!
 It is the most well-known and famous spot in Iceland to spot these cute puffy birds.
 Mainly because the Westman Islands are made up of fifteen different islands, attracting the birds right from the sea.
 The islands are exquisite and were all created from volcanic eruptions that took place below the sea.
-The largest of the islands in Iceland is Heimaey and is the only inhabited island of the bunch.
+The largest of the islands in Iceland is Heimaey, and it is the only inhabited island of the bunch.
 Six of the other islands do have remote hunting cabins, but that is it.

 So why these islands?
 Well, they are considered to be the biggest puffin breeding colony in the world.
 This means your chances of spotting a puffin during peak season are more than great.
 You can catch a glimpse of them by just walking around.
 They can also be seen along the cliffs, cliff tops, and by boat.